anttisalonen/progbook/rst/strong.rst

         console.log(res[i]);
     }

-Here's the program to filter numbers less than zero in C, Python and Javascript:
+Here's the program to filter numbers less than zero in C, Python and JavaScript:

 .. literalinclude:: ../material/strong/filt.c
    :language: c